August 22, 2010

 Love and Peace Today

 “and that you esteem them very highly in love because of their work.
-Live in patience with one another.”
+Live in peace with one another.”

 In America, people esteem sports heroes, music stars, television personalities, radio talk show hosts, and many other types of people.
 They often show their pleasure by buying products those stars endorse.
 People often look up to other people, with esteem in their eyes.

-In 1 Thessalonians 5:13, page 1850, Paul continues his thoughts of appreciation for the local servants of Christ, the elders of the church.
+In 1 Thessalonians 5:13, Paul continues his thoughts of appreciation for the local servants of Christ, the elders of the church.
 Speaking under the spiritual influence of God, Paul commands us to esteem (“ὑπερεκπερισσοῦ“) them.
-This term for esteem means the highest form of comparison: surpassingly, extremely, immeasurably more (Ephesians 3:20, page 1830).
+This term for esteem means the highest form of comparison: surpassingly, extremely, immeasurably more (Ephesians 3:20).
 In this case, when you think about loving people in the local assembly, you must love your elders extremely and surpassingly.

-Paul also links this idea of extreme love with patience (“εἰρηνεύετε “).
+Paul also links this idea of extreme love with peace (“εἰρηνεύετε“).
 This word derives from the common root word for peace in the New Testament, and the links back to the Hebrew idea of peace (“shalom”) in the Old Testament.
 As we live together in love in the local assembly, we must also take steps to live in peace with one another.
-In 2 Corinthians 13:11, page 1819, Paul wrote: “Finally, brethren, rejoice, be made complete, be comforted, be like-minded, live in peace; and the God of love and peace with be with you.”
-For some of the believers, it is time for you to make peace with other believers today.
+In 2 Corinthians 13:11, Paul wrote: “Finally, brethren, rejoice, be made complete, be comforted, be like-minded, live in peace; and the God of love and peace will be with you.”
+For some believers, it is time for you to make peace with other believers today.